//Defence Headquarters Issues Public Warning Over Unexploded Munitions After Airstrikes

 Spread the love

-The Defence Headquarters has issued a strong warning to residents, urging them to stay away from unexploded weapons and debris left behind following recent joint United States airstrikes in parts of Sokoto State.
+The Defence Headquarters has issued a public warning urging residents to steer clear of unexploded munitions and debris left after recent joint air operations conducted by the United States and Nigerian forces in Sokoto State.

-The U.S. military, acting in collaboration with Nigerian authorities, carried out targeted air operations on Christmas Day against terrorist hideouts linked to the Islamic State.
-The strikes involved the deployment of 16 precision-guided munitions on two major militant strongholds located in the Bauni forest area of Tangaza Local Government Area.
+The U.S. military, working alongside Nigerian authorities, carried out precision airstrikes on Christmas Day targeting terrorist hideouts tied to the Islamic State.
+Sixteen guided munitions were deployed against two major militant encampments in the Bauni forest area of Tangaza Local Government.

-However, reports indicate that fragments from the operation landed as far away as Offa in Kwara State, where residents reported loud explosions around the same period the airstrikes were executed.
+Reports indicate that fragments from the strikes traveled as far as Offa in Kwara State, where locals reported hearing loud blasts around the same time the operations took place.

-According to the Presidency, the military action was undertaken at the request of the Nigerian government as part of ongoing counterterrorism efforts.
+According to the Presidency, the airstrikes were conducted at the Nigerian government’s request as part of ongoing counterterrorism initiatives.

-Addressing journalists on Friday, the Director of Defence Media Operations, Major General Michael Onoja, confirmed that specialised bomb disposal and ordnance units have been dispatched to affected locations to recover all remnants of the strikes.
+Speaking to journalists on Friday, Director of Defence Media Operations, Major General Michael Onoja, confirmed that bomb disposal and ordnance units are actively working in the affected areas to safely recover all remnants from the strikes.

+He urged civilians to avoid touching, collecting, or storing any suspected explosives, warning that such items pose a severe risk to life.
 “We strongly advise members of the public not to handle or keep any of these objects.
-Anyone in possession of such items should immediately hand them over, as they pose serious danger to life,” he said.
+Anyone in possession of such items should immediately hand them over,” Major General Onoja emphasized.

-The warning comes amid circulating videos on social media showing individuals scavenging unexploded devices and metal fragments at some of the impact sites in Sokoto State, raising fears of potential accidental detonations.
+The warning follows viral social media videos showing individuals scavenging unexploded devices and metallic fragments at impact sites in Sokoto State, heightening concerns about accidental detonations.

-In Kwara State, security sources also confirmed that an undetonated explosive device was discovered at one of the affected locations, prompting authorities to tighten security and restrict access to the area while safety operations were carried out.
+Security sources in Kwara State confirmed the discovery of an undetonated explosive device at one location, prompting authorities to tighten security and restrict access while safety operations were carried out.